markokajzer/discord-soundbot/README.md

 To let the bot stay in the channel after playing sounds to reduce noise, you can set the `stayInChannel` configuration option.

+You can set the bot's activity via the `game` options.

 Check `config/default-example.json` for an example config and create a new file `default.json` with your desired configuration inside the `config` folder.